hgeaydem/openshift-virt-labs/docs/workshop/content/deploy-workloads.md

 After a few minutes the machine will report its IP:

-> **NOTE**: Due to some environmental issues and an OpenStack Bug in OVN this will take around 2-3 minutes to report.
+> **NOTE**: Due to some environmental issues this will take around 2-3 minutes to report.

 ~~~bash
 $ oc get vmi